antonfirsov/docs/2016/04-week4/2016-04-26-week-in-dotnet.md

 [Shiftlings](https://madewith.unity.com/games/shiftlings) is a puzzle/platformer style game created by Rock Pocket Games using [Unity](http://unity3d.com/) and [C#](https://channel9.msdn.com/Series/C-Sharp-Fundamentals-Development-for-Absolute-Beginners).
 Shiftlings starts out showing two adorable alien space janitors, one of whom wanders off and drinks "the fizziest drink in the universe".
 As a result, he promptly blows up and up like Violet in Willy Wonka.
 Players navigate both of the conjoined janitors, avoiding traps and fixing problems which get progressively more difficult with each level.

 Shiftlings is available on Xbox One, Playstation 4, Wii U and Steam.
-More information can be found on their [Made With Unity](https://madewith.unity.com/games/shiftlings) page.
+More information can be found on the [Made With Unity](https://madewith.unity.com/games/shiftlings) page.

 ![image](https://cloud.githubusercontent.com/assets/4108756/14821745/bdc014f4-0b80-11e6-8e02-31e0cc8b220b.png)